 Next up is Diamandi Beach, another jewel in the crown of Skiathos.
-If visited out of the highs of the tourist season, Diamandi Beach can be your very own little piece of paradise.
+If visited outside of the highs of the tourist season, Diamandi Beach can be your very own little piece of paradise.
 This small secluded beach offers beautiful sand and turquoise blue waters to swim in.

 How to Get to Diamandi Beach

-Buses stop in the nearby town of Sklithri and from there it is a one kilometer hike to the beach.
+Buses stop in the nearby town of Sklithri and from there it is a one-kilometer hike to the beach.
 For its secludedness, the hike is more than worth it.

 12. Lindos Beach, Rhodes

 Rising above the sands of the beach is the ancient Acropolis.
-The huge castle was fortified successively by the Greeks, Romans, Byzantines and also the Ottomans.
+The huge castle was fortified successively by the Greeks, Romans, Byzantines, and also the Ottomans.
 This has left the area steeped in history, with some incredible places to explore.

 The beach, just like the nearby St Paul’s Bay, offers some perfect swimming conditions and is a great family destination.